 Instructions

-- Preheat oven to 425°F.Line a baking sheet with parchment paper or foil for easy cleanup.
+- Preheat the oven to 425°F and line a baking sheet with parchment paper or foil for easy cleanup.

-- Pat 1½ lbs baby carrots dry with a paper towel.Add to the bowl and stir until evenly coated.
+- Pat 1½ lbs baby carrots dry with a paper towel, then add them to the bowl and toss until evenly coated in the brown sugar butter mixture.

 Notes

-- Pat carrots dry to help them caramelize better.
+- Pat baby carrots dry before roasting to help them caramelize

-- Leave out cinnamon if you prefer a simpler flavor.
+- Skip cinnamon if you prefer a simpler flavor

 Nutrition